mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 ![](./images/search-order-asc.webp)

-Here, three values are being searched, each requiring an index lookup.
-Fewer filters than lookups are needed since no filtering is necessary after the last value.
+Here, three values are being searched, and each one requires an Index lookup.
+There are fewer filters than lookups because no filtering is needed after the last value.

-## Descending Order Search
+## Descending order search

 ```sql
 SELECT rowId, column1 FROM table_test INDEXED BY idx_desc WHERE column1 IN (1,500000,1000000);